EndPointCorp/end-point-blog/2018/06/12/systematic-query-building-with-ctes.html.md

 As shown by this example query, the `WITH` keyword precedes a list of named, parenthesized queries, each of which functions throughout the life of the query as though it were a full-fledged table.
 These pseudo-tables are called Common Table Expressions, and they allow me to make one table for each distinct function in what will prove to be a fairly complicated query.

-Let's go through the elements of our new query piece by piece.
+Let’s go through the elements of our new query piece by piece.
 First, I want to store the results of the query, so I can create different visualizations without recalculating everything.
-So I'll make this query create a new table filled with its results.
+So I’ll make this query create a new table filled with its results.
 In this case, I called the table `grid_mza_vals`.

 Now, for my first CTE.
 This query involves a few user-selected parameters, and I want an easy way to adjust these settings as I experiment to get the best results.
-I'll want to fiddle with the number of grid squares in the overall result, as well as the coefficients used later on to calculate the height of each polygon.
+I’ll want to fiddle with the number of grid squares in the overall result, as well as the coefficients used later on to calculate the height of each polygon.
 So my first CTE is called simply `params`, and returns a single row, composed of these parameters.

 ```sql
 CREATE TABLE grid_mza_vals AS